selkies-project/selkies-gstreamer/README.md

 Before you read, [STUNner](https://github.com/l7mp/stunner) is a pretty good method to deploy a TURN or STUN server on Kubernetes if you are able to use Helm.

 You are recommended to use a `ConfigMap` for creating the configuration file for coTURN.
 Use the [example coTURN configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) as a reference to create a `ConfigMap` which mounts to `/etc/turnserver.conf`.
-The only mandatory lines are either `use-auth-secret` and `static-auth-secret=(PUT RANDOM 64 BYTE BASE64 KEY HERE)` or `lt-cred-mech` and `user=yourusername:yourpassword`, but specifying `min-port=` and `max-port=` are strongly recommended to restrict the range of the relay ports.
+The only mandatory lines are the lines `listening-ip=0.0.0.0` and `realm=example.com` (change the realm as appropriate), and either `use-auth-secret` and `static-auth-secret=(PUT RANDOM 64 BYTE BASE64 KEY HERE)` or `lt-cred-mech` and `user=yourusername:yourpassword`, but specifying `min-port=` and `max-port=` are strongly recommended to restrict the range of the relay ports.

 Use `Deployment` or `DaemonSet` and use `containerPort` and `hostPort` under `ports:` to open the listening port 3478 (or any other port you set in `/etc/turnserver.conf` with `listening-port=`).